-The CCS creates a reserve account of credits and requires Credit Projects to provide financial assurances so that the Administrator can ensure the CCS generates net benefit even if specific Credit Projects do not fulfill performance standards throughout their duration.
-Credit Projects that do not fulfill performance standards are considered credit reversals (detailed below).
+The CCS creates a reserve account of credits and requires Credit Projects to provide financial assurances so that the Administrator can ensure the CCS generates net benefit even if specific Credit Projects do not fulfill performance standardsconditions throughout their duration.
+Credit Projects that do not fulfill performance standardsconditions are considered credit reversals (detailed below).

+The reserve account serves as an insurance mechanism for the overall CCS.
+Each credit transaction contributes a percentage of credits generated based on the probability of the credits being invalided as described in Section 2.4.3 Reserve Account Contribution.
+These reserve account credits serve as "insurance" should there be credit reversals to ensure the CCS as a whole maintains a net positive balance of credits.
 The reserve account is not a financial assurance method to hold a Credit Project Proponent financially responsible in the event of project failure.
-Rather, the reserve account includes confirmed, released credits (signed Management Plan is in place) that provide GRSG benefits and have not been used to offset Debit Projects.
-The reserve account serves as an insurance mechanism for the overall CCS.
+Rather, the reserve account includes confirmed, released credits (signed Management or Mitigation Plan is in place) that provide GRSG benefits and have not been used to offset Debit Projects.
+The reserve account serves as an insurance mechanism for the everall CCS.
 Each credit transaction contributes a percentage of credits generated based on the probability of the credits being invalided as described in Section 2.4.3 Reserve Account Contribution.